The best free screen recorder

 It doesn't restrict on the amount of footage you can capture at once, but you can set your own maximum time or file size to avoid creating huge, unwieldy videos.
 You can also break a long video into manageable chunks.

-Not all of FlashBack's features are included in the main screen recorder – its batch converter and player are bundled as standalone apps.
+Not all of FlashBack's features are included in the main free screen recorder – its batch converter and player are bundled as standalone apps.

 7. Icecream Screen Recorder